SwiftIRC/Web-IRC/README.md

 • setname<br>
 • server-time (currently only used for chathistory)<br>
 • userhost-in-names<br>
+• client-only tags (See Note below)

+Currently only +typing is supported for client-only tags, and within IRC events and the special "TAGMSG".
+Up to three nicknames will be shown in a channels input element placeholder value, more than 3 results in "Multiple people are typing..."

 There's absolutely no setup required.
 Pure HTML/CSS/JavaScript.
 Connect to any IRC server that allows websockets and the underlying websocket protocol 'text.ircv3.net'